dask-contrib/dask-sql/docs/pages/sql/creation.rst

 This will create and register a new table "df" with the data under the specified location and format.
+For information on how to specify key-value arguments properly, see :ref:`sql`.
 With the ``persist`` parameter, it can be controlled if the data should be cached or re-read for every SQL query.
 The additional parameters are passed to the call to ``read_<format>``.